-You type in "intego.com" but your Mac has no idea where to find that website.
+You type in “intego.com” but your Mac has no idea where to find that website—or rather, it wouldn’t without DNS (short for Domain Name System).
 Instead of crawling the web in the hopes of accidentally running into the server that hosts the site, it contacts a DNS server.
-The DNS server knows that "intego.com" is hosted on a server with the IP address "18.104.22.168."
-Your Mac contacts that IP address and finds "intego.com."
-This happens in a split second every time you type in a website address and hundreds of times more in the background without you even knowing.
+The DNS server knows that “intego.com” is hosted on a server with the IP address “18.104.22.168.”
+Your Mac contacts that IP address and finds “intego.com.”
+This happens in a fraction of a second every time you type in a website address and hundreds of times more in the background without you even knowing.

 Using a public network usually means you are not alone.
 So here are a few additional tips for added security.

 - Make sure no-one is looking over your shoulder.
 Take a quick look around when you are about to type in a name or password or when writing an email containing sensitive information.